ALEEEHU/Awesome-Text2X-Resources/README.md

 url={https://openreview.net/forum?id=SJ1kSyO2jwu}
 }

+@article{jiang2024motiongpt,
+    title={MotionGPT: Human Motion as a Foreign Language}, author={Jiang, Biao and Chen, Xin and Liu, Wen and Yu, Jingyi and Yu, Gang and Chen, Tao}, journal={Advances in Neural Information Processing Systems},
+    volume={36},
+    year={2024}
+}

 @inproceedings{chen2023executing,
-  title={Executing your Commands via Motion Diffusion in Latent Space}, author={Chen, Xin and Jiang, Biao and Liu, Wen and Huang, Zilong and Fu, Bin and Chen, Tao and Yu, Gang}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={18000--18010}, year={2023}
+  title     = {Executing your Commands via Motion Diffusion in Latent Space}, author    = {Chen, Xin and Jiang, Biao and Liu, Wen and Huang, Zilong and Fu, Bin and Chen, Tao and Yu, Gang}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages     = {18000--18010}, year      = {2023},
 }

 @misc{hoang2024motionmix,